Rachel Berry: Season 1

 Rachel is Jewish.
 Her fathers named her after Rachel Green from Friends, and her middle name is in honor of Barbra Streisand.
 She joins the newly reconstituted glee club hoping that fame will increase her popularity and help her find a boyfriend.
 She is bullied by members of the school cheerleading and football teams, but is pleased when self centered quarterback Finn Hudson joins the club, developing a crush on him.
-The two share a kiss in the episode "Showmance", although he asks her not to tell anyone and continues dating his girlfriend, cheerleader Quinn Fabray (Dianna Agron).
+The two share a kiss in the episode "Showmance", although he asks her not to tell anyone and continues dating his jealous girlfriend, cheerleader Quinn Fabray (Dianna Agron).
 Rachel quits the glee club when she is not assigned a solo she wanted and takes the lead role in the school musical, Cabaret, unaware that Sue Sylvester was using the musical as a means of destroying the glee club by luring away their most talented member.
 Finn uses Rachels feelings for him to try and get her to return to glee and takes her on a bowling date where they kiss again.
 Rachel finds out he was only using her as a means of getting a music scholarship to one day take care of his and Quinn's baby.
 Finn apologizes and insists he has feelings for her, but she's angry and slaps him and refuses to rejoin the club.
 However, she later quits the musical and rejoins the glee club when she realizes that she would rather be in a group in which she has friends.
 She has a brief relationship with another glee club member, Puck (Mark Salling), who is also Jewish, and is a football player who used to bully her, but she breaks up with him due to her continuing feelings for Finn.
 She later discovers and reveals to Finn that Quinn's baby isn't his, but that Puck is the father.
 Finn attacks Puck, breaks up with Quinn, and drops out of New Directions.
 He returns the day of the group's first major competition, the Sectionals, to undo sabotage by cheerleading coach Sue Sylvester (Jane Lynch); the group makes up a completely new set list, which Rachel opens with a solo of "Don't Rain on My Parade", and New Directions wins by unanimous decision.